Quinoa Salad Bowl with Shrimp bursts with fresh, bright, tropical flavors. This light lunch or dinner is super satisfying, healthy and pretty!

-- Add the coconut water and the soy sauce to the saucepan, along with the quinoa.
+- Cook quinoa.
+Add the coconut water and the soy sauce to the saucepan with the pineapple juice, along with the quinoa.
 Bring to a boil, cover, reduce the heat to low, and cook for 15 minutes.

-- Place the quinoa in a large serving or mixing bowl and let it cool completely.
+- Cool quinoa and mix everything together.
+Place the quinoa in a large serving or mixing bowl and let it cool completely.
 Add the lime zest and juice, onions, greens, pineapple chunks, raspberries, shrimp, and herbs.
 Mix it gently to combine, and season to taste with salt and pepper.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.